privacyguides/privacyguides.org/docs/browsers.en.md

 - Clear **Suggestions from sponsors**
 - Clear **Improve the Firefox Suggest experience**

-!!! note
 Search suggestion features may not be available in your region.

 ##### Disable Telemetry